scaleoutsean/charm-cinder-solidfire/README.md

 SolidFire storage backend for Cinder
 ------------------------------------

+**NOTE:** this is a fork from https://github.com/solidfire/charm-cinder-solidfire which NetApp no longer maintains (and/or supports).

 Overview
 ========

 This charm configures Cinder to use SolidFire as a backend.
-This charm works with multiple backends from other vendors including ceph.
+This charm works with multiple backends from other vendors in the same environment.

 To use: